-If you have herniated disc symptoms that don’t improve within a month, Dr. Arora often tries a combination of treatments, including:
+If you have herniated disc symptoms that don’t improve within a month, Dr. Srini often tries a combination of treatments, including:

-Dr. Arora also offers innovative therapies like transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations.
+Dr. Srini also offers innovative therapies like transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations.
 These pain management treatments use small electrical currents to provide pain relief.